 Her earlier clinical work was in such varied settings as a VA Medical Center, an outpatient community clinic, an alternative school, and at Great Lakes Naval Hospital.
 She also worked as a school psychologist providing assessments and psychotherapy to children and adolescents.

-Interviews of Dr. Feingold have appeared in the Chicago Tribune, the Chicago Sun-Times, People magazine, Self magazine, and the APA Monitor, and been featured on The Point, a production of Bill Kurtis TV; Channel 7 TV News Report; WTTW Chicago Tonight with Phil Ponce; and Fox News.
+Interviews of Dr. Feingold have appeared in the Chicago Tribune, the Chicago Sun-Times, People magazine, Self magazine, and the APA Monitor, and been featured on The Point, a production of Bill Kurtis TV; Channel 7 TV News Report; WTTW Chicago Tonight with Phil Ponce.

-Her published articles include: “The Illness That Robs New Mothers of Joy” in Motherhood: Pakistan’s First Parenting Magazine; “Adjusting After Baby” in Chicago Baby Resource Guide; “Postpartum Depression” in Birth Gazette: An International Journal for Midwives; and “There’s Help for Postpartum Depression” in Chicago Parent magazine.
+Her published articles include: “The Illness That Robs New Mothers of Joy” in Motherhood: Pakistan’s First Parenting Magazine; “Adjusting After Baby” in Chicago Baby Resource Guide; “Postpartum Depression” in Birth Gazette: An International Journal for Midwives; and “There’s Help for Postpartum Depression” in Chicago Parent magazine and co-author of, “The New Law in Illinois PA 100-0574: Ground-breaking Legislation.”